-A Special Needs Trust (SNT), also known as a supplemental needs trust, is primarily used to hold and protect the financial assets for the benefit of a disabled beneficiary.
-To qualify for this trust, the beneficiary’s disability must be recognized under the Social Security Act.
+A Special Needs Trust (SNT), also known as a supplemental needs trust, holds and protects the financial assets for the benefit of a disabled beneficiary.
+The beneficiary’s disability must be recognized under the Social Security Act in order to qualify for this type of trust.
 There are four major types of disability that can qualify someone for a Special Needs Trust: physical, developmental, sensory impaired, and behavioral/emotional.
 According to the US Census Bureau, between the years 2008 to 2019, we saw the biggest increase in special needs for cognitive difficulties.

 Benefits of a Special Needs Trust

-- Holding assets in a Special Needs Trust does not jeopardize the beneficiary’s access to government assistance (IF trust is properly created and managed).
+- Does not jeopardize the beneficiary’s access to government assistance

-A Special Needs Trust is especially important for beneficiaries who depend on government programs, like Medicaid.
+A SNT is especially important for beneficiaries who depend on government programs, like Medicaid.

 Types of Special Needs Trusts

 There are several types of special needs trusts.
-A First Party Special Needs Trust receives its funding from the special needs person, as long as they are under 65.
+A First Party Special Needs Trust receives its funding from the person with disabilities, as long as they are under 65.
 The funding could come from lawsuit proceeds, inheritance, or lump sum disability benefits.
-This trust can be established by the special needs child, parent, grandparent, or guardian and, when drafted properly, will not affect eligibility for the special needs person’s government benefits.
+This trust can be established by the special needs child, parent, grandparent, or guardian.
+It will not affect eligibility for the person with disabilities’ government benefits.

-A Third Party Special Needs Trust is created to permit family members to use their assets to fund a trust to benefit a person with special needs without negatively impacting that person’s eligibility for government benefits.
+A Third Party Special Needs Trust allows family members to use their assets to fund a trust that benefits a person with special needs.
+This does not negatively impact their eligibility for government benefits.
 The funds in this trust type do not have a payback provision, so any remaining assets can pass to other beneficiaries listed.

 Self-Settled Special Needs Trusts